Amended CRAR Regulations

 - An extension of the 2 year enforcement certificate that enforcement agents must hold in order to act in that capacity (again, in certain circumstances).

 There have been a number of further amendments to the Regulations as the effects of the pandemic have continued.
-The resulting thresholds before CRAR can be exercised have now been increased as follows:
+The resulting thresholds before CRAR can be exercised were ultimately increased as follows:

 - 276 days’ rent arrears for enforcement notices given before 24 December 2020 (or where goods are taken control of for the first time on or before 24 December 2020)